Hamidalavi/Javascript-tips/learn/0-papular-sentences.md

 // output is "i'm older"
 ```

+## **Strict Mode**

-**strict mode**: We recommend to use `"use strict"`. because its fury and have strict behavior.
+We recommend to use `"use strict"`. because its fury and have strict behavior.
 For example: if you write `a = 10`, compiler will use strict behavior a saying to us: `ReferenceError: a is not defined`.
 With `"strict mode"` is disallowing the implicit auto-global variable declaration from omitting the `var` or `let`.
 Adhering to `"strict mode"` makes your code generally more optimizable by the engine.
 For example:

 ```js
 function hamed() {